joewalker/gcli/docs/developing-gcli.md

 - Browser integration tests are included in ``browser_webconsole_gcli_*.js``, in ``toolkit/components/console/hudservice/tests/browser``.
 These are run with the rest of the Mozilla test suite.
-- Selenium tests for testing UI interaction are included in ``selenium-tests``.

 ## Coding Conventions